Quill-ToDo/Quill-Todo/CONTRIBUTING.md

     nvm use 16.13.1
     ```

-4. Start React FE:
+4. Install dependencies:

     ```Bash
     cd tasks-fe
     npm install
+    ```

+- To launch in development mode:

+    ```Bash
     npm start
     ```

+    It will open the browser window for you.

+- To build for production:

+    ```bash
+    npm build
+    ```

+    Navigate to the url that the back-end server is running at and it should serve the built app.

 #### FE Notes

-- If you install more npm packages during development, make sure to add the `--save` flag to the install command to automatically update `package.json`
+> **Important:** If you install more npm packages during development, make sure to add the `--save` flag to the install command to automatically update `package.json`.

 ## Commits, Branches, and Pull Requests

 ### To work on a feature

-1. Assign yourself to the appropriate issue
+1. Assign yourself to the appropriate issue.

-2. Pull
+2. Pull on main branch.

     ```Bash
     git pull
     ```

-3. Create a branch for the feature if there is not one already
+3. Create a branch for the feature if there is not one already.

     ```Bash
-    git branch  [feature branch name]
-    git checkout [feature branch name]
+    git checkout -b  <feature branch name>
     ```

+    Otherwise, if one already exists, switch to it.

+    ```bash
+    git checkout <feature branch name>
+    ```

-4. Make a working branch for your code based off of the feature branch
+4. If others will also be working on the feature, make a working branch for **your** code based off of the feature branch.

     ```Bash
-    git branch  [working branch name]
-    git checkout [working branch name]
+    git checkout -b  <working branch name>
     ```

-5. Code on the working branch
+5. Code on the working branch.

-6. Commit your changes
+6. Commit your changes.

     ```Bash
     git add -A
-    git commit -m "[your commit message. include a # issue number to link it]"
+    git commit -m "<your commit message. include a # issue number to link it>"
     ```

-7. Merge your working with the feature branch
+7. Merge your working with the feature branch.

     ```Bash
-    git checkout [feature branch name]
+    git checkout <feature branch name>
-    git merge [working branch name]
+    git merge <working branch name>
     ```

-   If there are merge conflicts, manually change the files listed under "merge" and commit changes
+   If there are merge conflicts, manually change the files listed under "merge" and commit changes.

 8. When the feature is done, merge it with main.